decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 #### `nbf` JWT claim

 [[ref: VC Data Model v1.1]] specifies that "issuanceDate" property MUST be represented as an `nbf` JWT claim, and not `iat` JWT claim.
-This might sounds couterintuitive, but the implementers of this profile MUST follow this guidance.
+This might sound couterintuitive, but the implementers of this profile MUST follow this guidance.

 ### Authorization Request